Some say “Never ever give up” is terrible advice.

 So you decide to do just about anything to escape from it.

-After reading a few blog posts (probably here, ha), you learn that having a big, massive and meaningful purpose in life is super important.
+After reading a few blog posts (probably here), you learn that having a big, massive, and meaningful purpose in life is super important.

-Apparently, such a goal is necessary to kick our lazy backside.
+Apparently, such a goal is necessary to kick our lazy behinds.

-Although it’s not the first time you heard it, it finally sinks in.
+Although it’s not the first time you’ve heard it, it finally sinks in.

-You think long and hard about it and come up with a grand purpose of your life.
+You think long and hard about it and come up with a grand purpose for your life.

 Armed with unwavering conviction (and excitement) to achieve your goals, off you go.